codidact/docs/User-Help/SearchHelp.md

 * filtering by upvotes and downvotes

   If you search for `upvotes:4`, Codidact will find posts that have received at least 4 upvotes, irrespective of how many downvotes the post has.
 Likewise, if you search for `downvotes:4`, Codidact will find posts that have received at least 4 downvotes without taking upvotes into consideration.
+You can also use a less than (`<`) symbol to filter for posts that have received no more than a certain number of votes (for instance, `downvotes:<4` will find posts that have received less than four downvotes total).

 * filtering by creation date